saucelabs/sauce-docs/docs/insights/coverage.md

 <img src={useBaseUrl('img/insights/export-coverage.png')} alt="Export to CSV File" width="400"/>

-The resulting file includes the data set as it is filtered (by environment, owner, and time period) in the default order, regardless of any sorting you have specified in the UI.
+The resulting file includes the data as it is filtered (by environment, owner, and time period) in the default order, regardless of any sorting you have specified in the UI.

 ```text title="Sample CSV Output"
 ,name,sessions,total_duration